pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     * Grant permissions by associating IAM with Pod or with ServiceAccount

-        Using Amazon S3 as the storage, support grant permissions by associating IAM with Pod or with ServiceAccount.
+        Using Amazon S3 as the storage, support grant permissions by associating IAM with Pod or with ServiceAccount, in which `s3.access_key_id` and `s3.secret_access_key` can be ignored.

-        1. If you grant permissions by associating Amazon S3 IAM with Pod or with ServiceAccount, you can ignore `s3.access_key_id` and `s3.secret_access_key`.
-Fill in the placeholders with your configurations and save it as `secret.yaml`.
+        1. Save following configurations as `secret.yaml`.

             {{< copyable "" >}}